 - The charity name sounds similar to popular charities.

 - You receive a “Thank You” notification on social media, SMS, or email about a donation you didn’t make.
 Ignore this.
 Scammers may be trying to compel you into paying or even clicking a malicious link.

-- The charity has no reasonable online presence, and their website looks suspicious.
+- The charity has no reasonable online presence, and its website looks suspicious.